Tree Work Permit

 true

-Call 311 and ask for a Tree Work Permit to obtain the application materials.
+1. Call 311 and ask for a Tree Work Permit to get the application materials.

-Mail or fax the permit application, along with all the required documents, to the appropriate Borough Forestry Office, the address of which is provided with the application materials.
+2. Mail or fax the application and required documents to the Borough Forestry Office.
+The address is with the application materials.

-Once the application has been received, a Parks & Recreation Forester will visit the site to determine if the proposed work is acceptable and to make adjustments if needed.
-The Forester will liaise directly with the applicant regarding the proposal.
+3. A Parks & Recreation Forester will visit the site to check if the proposed work is acceptable and make changes if needed.
+The Forester will talk to you about the proposal.

-If a Tree Work Permit is issued, it will be mailed or faxed to the applicant.
+4. If a Tree Work Permit is given, it will be mailed or faxed to you.

-The permitted work must be completed within the time frame specified on the permit.
+5. You must finish the work within the time given on the permit.

-The applicant must notify the Borough Forestry Office at least 72 hours prior to the start of work.
+6. Tell the Borough Forestry Office at least 72 hours before you start the work.

-Once the work is completed, the applicant must notify the Borough Forestry Office to set up a final inspection.
+7. After the work is done, tell the Borough Forestry Office to set up a final inspection.

 title